 They have to maintain the trails, the parking lot, and WC-facilities and also plan to have an employee supervising Helgafell, as an estimated 300 visitors visit Helgafell every day in the summertime.

 The farmer is constantly adding sand to the trails, picking up trash that has been left behind! - and maintaining this very historical spot.
 I support them in charging visitors this small maintenance fee and feel badly knowing that visitors were even barging into their home to use their WC!
 It is not easy to have a farm on such a historical site.

 It pains me to see such a sacred place like Mt.
 Helgafell being disrespected.
 Let's join hands and respect the nature and historical places in lovely Iceland and never leave trash behind in nature, build stone piles or dislocate rocks.

 On Hvítbjarnarey island (Polar bear island) in nearby Breiðafjörður, there is a boulder in a rift in the rocks.
-It is of a different material than the other rocks on the island and the origin of this particular boulder is explained in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which I often refer to in my travel-blogs:
+It is of a different material than the other rocks on the island and the origin of this particular boulder is explained in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason, which I often refer to in my travel-blogs: